WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Texas/AggregatedAmounts/ReadME.md

 The following data was used for aggregated water budget...

 - **2000-2016 Historical Water Use Estimates** csv files contained aggregated water budget data and info and were obtained from the provided [TWDB Historical Water Use Estimates](http://www.twdb.texas.gov/waterplanning/waterusesurvey/estimates/index.asp).
 Each year is separated out into two different area types: Basin and County.
 Information for each area type can be found in the **SumFinal_BasinReport.xlsx** and **SumFinal_CountyReport.xlsx** per year respectively.
+- Texas County and Basin shapefiles data retrieved from personal correspondence via email from between the TWDB and the WSWC.

 ## Summary of Data Prep
 The following text summarizes the process used by the WSWC staff to prepare and share TWDB's aggregated water budget data for inclusion into the Water Data Exchange (WaDE 2.0) project.
 For a complete mapping outline, see *TX_Aggregated Schema Mapping to WaDE_QA.xlsx*.
 Six executable code files were used to extract the TWDB's aggregated water budget data from the above mentioned input files.
 Each code file is numbered for order of operation.
 The first code file (pre-process) was built and ran within [Jupyter Notebooks](https://jupyter.org/), the remaining five code files were built and operated within [Pycharm Community](https://www.jetbrains.com/pycharm/).
 The last code file *(AggregatedAmounts_facts)* is dependent on the previous files.
 Those six code files are as follows...